 - Provide paper and colored pencils or crayons.
 Guide them through a simple drawing of themselves.

 - Next pass out the animal images from magazines for children to choose from.
-Encourage them to find images that would describe what they like or tells something about them.
+Encourage them to find images that would describe what they like or tell something about them.
 You may want to give an example of what you would choose.
-Note: These items can be placed anywhere on their paper.

 - Once they are finished have students share their portraits with the class.